liferay/lexicon-site/src/pages/docs/patterns/Forms/text_input_variations.md

 ## Date field or Date selector

 Date selector allows to select a date.
-This date selector is similar to the one in HTML5 and includes same functionlaties.
+This date selector is similar to the one in HTML5 and includes same functionalities.
 Lexicon recommends to use native date selectors as users are used to them.
 Use this one in desktop viewport.

 ![multiple selector active state](../../../images/DatePickerOpen.png)